 Let’s just, right away, recognize how prescient this charming, terrifying, comic novel of apocalyptic manners is.
 Nathaniel Rich wrote Odds Against Tomorrow well before Hurricane Sandy and its surge crashed onto the isle of Manhattan, well before the streets were flooded and the subways drowned, only the Goldman Sachs building sparkling above the darkened avenues.
 Years before the cold weeks without heat or electricity or transportation, Rich described a city engulfed first by greed, then by water.
+In one of the best and spookiest parts of the book, Mitchell Zukor, the young protagonist, paddles a painted canoe he bought in an art gallery through a Manhattan whose fate is only a slight exaggeration of the city’s fate in the real storm:

 This article is available to subscribers only.